-U.K. police identify body of slain woman in a case that’s shocked a nation
+British police officer charged with murder in missing woman’s kidnapping and killing

 Everard’s family, in a statement issued Thursday, described her as “bright and beautiful — a wonderful daughter and sister.
 She was kind and thoughtful, caring and dependable.
 She always put others first and had the most amazing sense of humor.”

-Organizers of a planned, socially distanced vigil on London’s Clapham Common went to court Friday after they said that police had warned them that the gathering would be unlawful.
+Organizers of a planned, socially distanced vigil Saturday on London’s Clapham Common said they were still hopeful that it could go on, despite police urging people to stay home.
 England is still under a national lockdown.

-In local neighborhood WhatsApp groups, many people said that they were planning to put candles outside their homes in tribute.
+Harriet Harman, a Labour lawmaker whose constituency includes Brixton, the area where Everard lived, tweeted: “Cmon @metpoliceuk now agree a way for this vigil to happen safely.

+“Many women want to show their concern.
+Including women met police officers!”